Fort Lee in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Revolutionary.

 Location.
 40° 50.846′ N, 73° 57.861′ W. Marker is in Fort Lee, New Jersey, in Bergen County.
+It can be reached from Hudson Terrace.
 Marker is in Fort Lee Historic Park on a walking trail to the south of the Visitor Center.
 Touch for map.
-Marker is in this post office area: Fort Lee NJ 07024, United States of America.
+Marker is at or near this postal address: Fort Lee Historic Park, Fort Lee NJ 07024, United States of America.
 Touch for directions.

 More about this marker.
 The right side of the marker features a picture of a 32-pounder cannon, along with a rammer, sponge and lint-stock used to load and fire the piece.